OldSchoolWeaver/WeatherGeneratorApp/README.md

       Aux - Script that has re-usable functions that are used across different scripts.

       Run - Script that initiates the simulation, or if required generates a new set of historical data.
-(The darksky API has limit of 1000 calls per day)
+(The darksky API has limit of 1000 calls per day).
+            To Initiate the Simulation run the Run.py script

       UnitTest - Script to initiates 6 unit test on the simulation data set.